nwisbeta/github.io/index.md

 ## Test server
  [https://dhew.wales.nhs.uk/hapi-fhir-jpaserver-example/](https://dhew.wales.nhs.uk/hapi-fhir-jpaserver-example/)

 This development is hosted on a test platform.
 The service must not be used or connected to any live system or service.

-The data within the service is test data and must not be considered or used for live use.
-While the API implements the full FHIR specification, it only contains the data for 100 fictitious patient records.
+{% include note.html content="The data within the service is test data and must not be considered or used for live use.
+While the API implements the full FHIR specification, it only contains the data for 100 fictitious patient records, and some representative data." %}

 The service may be unavailable for maintenance.